enatsek/Debian-Ubuntu/kvm1.md

 ```

 ### 1.4.
 Configure Directories
-Set places for disk images and installation isos
+Set up directories for disk images and installation ISOs:

-/srv/kvm for VM disk images
+- `/srv/kvm` for VM disk images
-/srv/isos for installation iso images
+- `/srv/isos` for installation ISO images

 ```
 sudo mkdir /srv/kvm /srv/isos
 sudo virsh pool-create-as srv-kvm dir --target /srv/kvm
 ```

-At this point, you may want to copy some installation isos to server's /srv/isos dir
+At this point, you may want to copy some installation ISOs to the server's `/srv/isos` directory.

 <br>

 ## 2. VM Creation

 ---
 ### 2.1.
 Create the 1st VM
+### 2.1.
+Create the First VM
-Now it is time to create our first vm
+Now it's time to create our first virtual machine.

-It will be Ubuntu Server 22.04 LTS with 1 GB RAM and 10 GB HDD
+It will be Ubuntu Server 22.04 LTS with 1 GB RAM and 10 GB HDD.

-I already copied Ubuntu server iso ubuntu-22.04.2-live-server-amd64.iso  to /srv/isos
+I've already copied the Ubuntu Server ISO `ubuntu-22.04.2-live-server-amd64.iso` to `/srv/isos`.

-Install a VM named testkvm:
+Install a VM named `testkvm`:

-- through QEMU with KVM virtualization,
-- with 1024MiB memory and 1 vcpu,
-- prepare a qcow2 format disk of 10GiB,
-- connect a CDROM drive to it with the specified image,
-- use the server's network bridge br0,
-- allow VNC connections to the VM through the server,
-- optimize it as Ubuntu 22.04 server and
-- don't try to attach a console from server.

 ```
 sudo virt-install --name testkvm \